 - media literacy

-I have created a public Evernote notebook with links to articles and awesome websites for girls.
+I have created a public Evernote notebook with links to articles and awesome websites for girls, and I keep a Pinterest board just for ideas and activities that might interest or inspire my Fearless Females.
 I will update it whenever I find new materials, so feel free to subscribe or check back often.
 If you don’t know how to use Evernote, here is a decent video tutorial, but you don’t need an Evernote account to view my notebook.